Thematic Analysis Software: How It Works & Why You Need It (2020)

 In this comprehensive article we cover the following:

-- The definition of thematic analysis
+- What is thematic analysis software?

-- How thematic analysis software works
+- How does thematic analysis software work?

 - Why you need thematic analysis software

-What is thematic analysis?
+1. What is thematic analysis?

 Thematic analysis vs. sentiment analysis

-What is thematic analysis software?
+2. What is thematic analysis software?

-Thematic analysis software is autonomous, meaning:
+The best thematic analysis software is autonomous, meaning:

-- You don’t need to set up themes or categories in advance
+- You don’t need to set up themes or categories in advance,

-- You don’t need to train the algorithm — it learns on its own
+- You don’t need to train the algorithm — it learns on its own,

-- You can easily capture the “unknown unknowns” to identify themes you may not have spotted on your own
+- You can easily capture the “unknown unknowns” to identify themes you may not have spotted on your own.

-How does thematic analysis software work?
+3. How does thematic analysis software work?